History of Leonardo DiCaprio in Timeline

 The Great Gatsby: The Original 1925 Edition (A F. Scott Fitzgerald Classic Novel)

-On November 11, 1974, Leonardo Wilhelm DiCaprio was born.
-He is an American actor and film producer known for his work in biographical and period films.
+On November 11, 1974, Leonardo Wilhelm DiCaprio was born in Los Angeles.
+He is an American actor and film producer.

 Others born on this day/year

-In 2008, Leonardo DiCaprio starred in Body of Lies, Considering the film to be a throwback to political features of the 1970s like The Parallax View (1974).
+In 2008, Leonardo DiCaprio considered the movie Body of Lies to be a throwback to political features of the 1970s like The Parallax View from 1974.

-1975: Reference to Three Days of the Condor
+1975: Body of Lies a throwback to the 1970s political features like Three Days of the Condor

-In 2008, Leonardo DiCaprio starred in Body of Lies, Considering the film to be a throwback to political features of the 1970s like Three Days of the Condor (1975).
+In 2008, Leonardo DiCaprio considered the movie Body of Lies to be a throwback to political features of the 1970s like Three Days of the Condor from 1975.

 In 1989, Leonardo DiCaprio played the role of Glen in two episodes of the television show The New Lassie.